Blendify/blender-manual/blender_docs/manual/getting_started/installing/linux.rst

 Blender can now be launched by double-clicking the executable.

 For ease of access, you can configure your system by adding a menu entry or shortcut for Blender.
-You may also associate ¨.blend¨ files with Blender so that when selected from the File browser, they will automatically open in Blender.
+You may also associate blend-files with Blender so that when selected from the File browser, they will automatically open in Blender.
 These settings are typically found in conjunction with the Window Manager settings.
 (KDE, Gnome, Unity).